OasisArtisan/OasisLight-ServerManager/README.md

 To open the server's console open a new terminal and type `screen -x servername`.

 **The manager is fairly easy to understand and navigate.
 However, if you need explicit instructions on how to utilize all the features visit the wiki.**

+## Supported platforms
+- All linux distributions that have the 4 prerequisites installed.

+## Support
+- If you are having any issues in setting up the manager feel free to join the discord server https://discord.gg/cHFMXGz and ask me directly.
+- If you think there is a bug in the code open an issue on the issue page on github
+- If you want to suggest improvements or request features to be added, preferrably open an issue with the tag [suggestion] in the title. or message me on discord.